Gluten Free Peanut Butter Banana Mini Muffins

 Three mini muffins with chocolate chips on a red and white striped plate with a glass bottle of milk in the background.

-How to Make the Mini Muffins
+How to Make Banana and Peanut Butter Muffins

 A min muffin pan with peanut butter banana muffins with mini chocolate chips on a blue and white plaid placemat.

+• On the counter.
 These mini muffins will last at room temperature for 3 or 4 days if kept in an airtight container.
 Or they can be refrigerated for up to a week.
 If you prefer a warmed up muffin, pop it into the microwave for just a few seconds.
 This will make the chips nice and melty.

+• Freeze.
 These mini muffins freeze very well.
 If wrapped well with plastic wrap or in an airtight freezer bag, they will stay good for a couple of months.
 You can put them into the fridge the night before you want to pack them into lunch boxes or serve them.

 Gluten Free Peanut Butter Banana Muffins piled on a small cake stand with more mini muffins in a muffin pan in the background.

-• Hand mixer – I like my inexpensive Hamilton Beach hand mixer for simple batters like this.
+• Hand mixer: I like my inexpensive Hamilton Beach hand mixer for simple batters like this.

-• Mixing bowl – I like to have a variety of sizes on hand.
+• Mixing bowl: I like to have a variety of sizes on hand.

-• Wire cooling racks – these stacking ones are great to save counter space if you are doing a lot of baking.
+• Wire cooling racks.
+These stacking ones are great to save counter space if you are doing a lot of baking.

 Peanut Butter Banana Mini Muffins in a muffin pan.